linux21123/Zambie/README.md

 ZAmbIE is a Toolkit(not finished yet) Made By Lunatic2(me) in PYTHON for recon,information-gathering And it Has a Collection For DDoS Attacks

+This is a Copy from the Original its Old but it's gold it works really Fine.
+I Hope you have Fun

 # INSTALLATION